KellerJordan/cifar10-airbench/README.md

 # CIFAR-10 Airbench 💨

-Fast training baselines for CIFAR-10.
+Training baselines for CIFAR-10 with state-of-the-art speed.

 ## How to run